The Environmental Impact of AI: Energy, Carbon and Water in the Age of ChatGPT

 Each product footprint calculated with Devera avoids hours of manual consulting, unnecessary meetings, and carbon-heavy travel.
 But it also triggers:

-And a short but meaningful spike in energy usage inside a data center, typically powered by AWS or Microsoft Azure.
+- And a short but meaningful spike in energy usage inside a data center powered by AWS (where Anthropic’s Claude models run).

 To be clear, Devera’s footprint is small compared to massive AI labs, but the direction matters.
 If we’re not careful, we could end up solving environmental problems while contributing silently to another one.

-From our assumptions, LCA from a traditional LCA consultant requires more than 50 times more energy than LCA AI-based with Devera.
+From our assumptions, an LCA from a traditional consultant requires more than 50 times more energy than an AI-based LCA with Devera — factoring in human workstation energy, commuting, office infrastructure, and the multi-week timeline of manual analysis.

 Conclusion: AI is reshaping the sustainability equation